Searching for the perfect waves in Corsica

 Miyabori is a traditional wood carving technique used in Japanese temples and shrines.

-It’s an obscure and underrated form of art which has been offered a new lease on life thanks to long trained and skillful masters.
+It’s an obscure and underrated form of art that has been offered a new lease on life thanks to long trained and skillful masters.

 MOROCCO, A HERITAGE OF WONDERS [52’]